Contact Lens Care

-Congenital cataracts (or childhood cataracts) are cataracts that occur in children, and are responsible for nearly 10% of all vision loss in children worldwide.
-They cause the lens of the eye to go cloudy, giving the eye a milky appearance and potentially causing visual impairment depending.
+Congenital cataracts (or childhood cataracts) are cataracts that occur in children and are responsible for nearly 10% of all vision loss in children worldwide.
+They cause the lens inside the eye to go cloudy, giving the eye a milky appearance and potentially causing visual impairment.

-Older babies and toddlers can also be diagnosed with cataracts, which is referred to as paediatric cataracts.
+Older babies and toddlers can also get cataracts, referred to as paediatric cataracts.

 Anterior polar cataracts

 These are well-defined, although often considered too small to require surgical treatment.
-These will be located at the front of the eye's lens and are mostly linked to inherited genes.
+They are located at the front of the eye's lens and there may be a family history.